wp-plugins/woocommerce-abandoned-cart/readme.txt

 4. Lists Recovered Orders.

 == Changelog ==

+= 2.2 =
+* The plugin now captures abandoned guest carts.
+A guest user's cart will be captured on the Checkout page, if it is abandoned after entering the email address.
+* A new shortcode "{{cart.link}}" is added, which will include the cart URL of your shop.
+* Fixed some warnings being displayed in the Settings tab.

 = 2.1 =
 * From this version, you can view the abandoned order details, which includes product details, billing & shipping address, under the Abandoned Orders tab.